idbrii/spacemacs/doc/VIMUSERS.md

     (global-hl-line-mode -1)
     SPC t h

+* Yanking modifies the clipboard

+Spacemacs acts like `clipboard=unnamed` and every yank is put on the system clipboard.
+You can disable this behavior and still use the `+` register to yank to the clipboard:

+  (setq x-select-enable-clipboard nil)

+* 'wrap' is set, but 'linebreak' is not

+In vim, if you use 'wrap' and 'linebreak', you get softwrapped text that breaks on word boundaries.
+Spacemacs gives you just softwrapped text.

 ## Differences in normal mode
 * C-l scrolls buffer down instead of redrawing

+## Differences in search cmdline
+Pressing `/` enters search cmdline like in vim.
+* you cannot press Up/Down to navigate history.
+* you cannot press C-f to go to a buffer of search history.
+* C-w does not erase a word
+* C-u does not clear before the cursor

 ## Helm Minibuffer